-BattleTech is one of the few modern games we cover not to have Steam Workshop integration, and as such you need to head on over to Nexus Mods for all of your ‘official’ BattleTech moddings needs.
+BattleTech is one of the few modern strategy games to not have Steam Workshop integration, and as such you need to head on over to places like Nexus Mods for all of your ‘official’ BattleTech moddings needs.
 There is also a modest reddit community dedicated to this topic.
-This means there will be a lot of manual installation things, so make sure you follow instructions.
+This means there will be a lot of manual installation things, so make sure you follow instructions to avoid technical hiccups.

-As of Patch 1.8., there is a dedicated mod loader as part of the main game that will help you enable and disable mods, provided it goes in the right folder.
+As mentioned above, thanks to Patch 1.8 there is a dedicated mod loader included as part of the main game that will help you enable and disable mods, provided it goes in the right folder.
 In most cases, this is: C:\Users\user_name\MyDocuments\MyGames\BattleTech\mods

-We’ve also linked to a Mod Manager tool below if you really need that Workshop-like functionality, but just make sure you’re taking special note of download instructions in case they differ from the norm.
-RogueTech, for example, uses its own launcher.
+Make sure you’re taking special note of download instructions in case they differ from the norm.
+RogueTech above, for example, uses its own launcher.

 Related: The best strategy games on PC.

-One last thing you might see referenced a lot is ‘ModTek’, this is a dev tool that allows for mods to be packaged in a way that won’t override game-files (and thus break the vanilla game).
-Some mods require it, some have it included but some don’t so make sure you’re paying attention.
+You might have noticed references to something called ‘ModTek’, this is a dev tool that allows for mods to be packaged in a way that won’t override game-files (and thus break the vanilla game).
+Some mods require it, some have it included but others don’t so make sure you’re paying attention.